elegantchaos/ECInjection/ReadMe.markdown

 This sample consists of three targets, and also builds one target from a subproject:

-- host: this is the application that provides a user interface for the sample, performs the installation of the helper if necessary, and lets you trigger the injection.
+- **host**: this is the application that provides a user interface for the sample, performs the installation of the helper if necessary, and lets you trigger the injection.
-- injector: this is the helper application that gets installed into /Library and launched by launchd.
+- **injector**: this is the helper application that gets installed into /Library and launched by launchd.
-- injected: this is the code bundle that gets injected into whatever application you choose
+- **injected**: this is the code bundle that gets injected into whatever application you choose
-- mach_inject_bundle_stub.bundle: this is a small bundle that is part of the mach_star code injection project; the injector application uses it to perform the injection
+- **mach_inject_bundle_stub.bundle**: this is a small bundle that is part of the mach_star code injection project; the injector application uses it to perform the injection

 How It Works
 ------------